Tree embeddings and nonuniqueness in site percolation: Embedded Trees

 Let $v\in V$.
 Let $v_{0}$, $v_{1}$ be two vertices adjacent to $v$ in $G$ such that $v$, $v_{0}$, $v_{1}$ share a face.
 Starting from $v,v_0$ construct a walk

 Starting from $v,v_1$ construct a walk

-such that \begin{itemize} \item moving along $v_0,v,v_1$ in order, the face shared by $v_0,v,v_1$ is on the right; and \item moving along the walk $\pi_0$ starting from $v$, at each vertex $v_{0^k}$ ($k\geq 1$), there are exactly 3 incident faces on the right of $\pi_0$; and \item moving along the walk $\pi_1$ starting from $v$, at each vertex $v_{1^k}$ ($k\geq 1$), there are exactly 3 incident faces on the left of $\pi_1$. \end{itemize} By Corollary \ref{l49}, both $\pi_0$ and $\pi_1$ are infinite and self-avoiding.
+such that \begin{itemize} \item moving along $v_0,v,v_1$ in order, the face shared by $v_0,v,v_1$ is on the right; and \item moving along the walk $\pi_0$ starting from $v$, at each vertex $v_{0^k}$ ($k\geq 1$), there are exactly 3 incident faces on the right of $\pi_0$; and \item moving along the walk $\pi_1$ starting from $v$, at each vertex $v_{1^k}$ ($k\geq 1$), there are exactly 3 incident faces on the left of $\pi_1$. \end{itemize} By the assumption that each vertex has degree at least 7 and Corollary \ref{l49}, both $\pi_0$ and $\pi_1$ are infinite and self-avoiding.

 Let

 There exists $v_{01}\in V$ such that \begin{itemize} \item $v_{01}$ is adjacent to $v_0$; and \item $v_0,v_{00},v_{01}$ share a face on the left of the walk $\pi_0$. \end{itemize} Similarly, there exist $v_{10},v_{1,\frac{1}{2}}\in V$ such that \begin{itemize} \item both $v_{10}$ and $v_{1,\frac{1}{2}}$ are adjacent to $v_1$; and \item $v_1,v_{1,\frac{1}{2}},v_{11}$ share a face on the right of the walk $\pi_1$; and \item $v_1,v_{10},v_{1,\frac{1}{2}}$ share a face; moving along $v_{10},v_1,v_{1,\frac{1}{2}}$ in order, the face is on the right. \end{itemize} Note that $v_{01}\neq v$ and $v_{10}\neq v$, $v_{1,\frac{1}{2}}\neq v$ since each vertex in $G$ has degree at least 7.